At The Los Angeles Film School, we accept students who are serious about pursuing their careers in the world of entertainment media.

 - Proof of financial responsibility to cover costs of tuition and fees and living expenses for at least one academic year

 (official bank statements, Sponsor’s Statement of Support, if required).
 Please note that all fees must be paid in United States currency.
 Applicants for a campus-based degree program are required to obtain the proper visa in order to study full time.
 Nonimmigrant applicants residing in the United States at the time of application must submit a photocopy of the visa page contained within the student’s passport as well as a photocopy of the student’s I/94 arrival departure record (both sides).
 Nonimmigrant applicants residing in the United States at the time of application in either, F, M, or J non-immigrant classification must submit written confirmation of nonimmigrant status at previous school attended before transferring to the School.

 The military document DD214 is NOT an acceptable means of proving high school or high school equivalency certification of completion.

-- Applicants to a bachelor’s degree completion program must also submit an official college transcript documenting completion of an Associate’s degree from an accredited institution whose accreditation is recognized by the Council for Higher Education Accreditation (bachelor’s degree completion program only).
+Applicants to a bachelor’s degree completion program must also submit an official college transcript documenting completion of an associate degree from an accredited institution whose accreditation is recognized by the Council for Higher Education Accreditation (bachelor’s degree completion program only).

-* Application fee will be refunded if the student requests to cancel within 3 days.
+*Registration fee will be refunded if the student requests to cancel within 3 days.

 The School reserves the right to request any additional information necessary to evaluate an applicant’s potential for academic success.
 The School may reject any applicant whose records indicate that they are not reasonably capable of successfully completing and benefiting from the program, inadequate preparation and/or interest for its programs.